nateaskoff/BattleOfTheDragonsRevived/README.md

 This project is under the Apache license.
 I only ask that if there is something that you'd like to see done with Battle Of The Dragons Revived, submit a 'Suggestion' issue to have it included in this module rather than trying to run your own.
 We can work to make this module a great project.

-Here's how you can update your README to include the GoFundMe link and instructions on setting up recurring donations:

----

 # Donations

 If you'd like to help keep **Battle Of The Dragons Revived** running, you can now support the project through GoFundMe.
 I am seeking $30/month to cover hosting costs.